ltdrdata/ComfyUI-Inspire-Pack/README.md

   * `Cache Backend Data [NumberKey] (Inspire)`, `Retrieve Backend Data [NumberKey] (Inspire)`, `Remove Backend Data [NumberKey] (Inspire)`: These nodes are provided for convenience in the automation process, allowing the use of numbers as keys.

 * Util - Utilities
-  * `Float Range (Inspire)` - Create a float list that increases the value by `step` from `start` to `stop`.
+  * `Float Range (Inspire)`: Create a float list that increases the value by `step` from `start` to `stop`.
 A list as large as the maximum limit is created, and when `ensure_end` is enabled, the last value of the list becomes the stop value.
+  * `ToIPAdapterPipe (Inspire)`, `FromIPAdapterPipe (Inspire)`: These nodes assists in conveniently using the bundled ipadapter_model, clip_vision, and model required for applying IPAdapter.

 ## Credits